awslabs/ar-go-tools/doc/backtrace.md

 ## Dataflow Specifications

-Dataflow specifications allow the user to specify dataflows for functions in their program.
+Dataflow specifications allow the user to specify data flows for functions in their program.
 The analysis tool will skip analyzing those functions, loading the dataflow specified by the user instead.
 There are two kinds of user-specified dataflow summaries: summaries for functions, which specify the flow of data through a single function, and summaries for interface methods, which specify the flow of data through any of the interface method's implementation.
 The user must make sure that:
 - in the case of a single function summary, the specified data flows subsumes any possible data flow in the function implementation
 - for an interface method summary, the specified data flows subsumes any possible data flow, for any possible implementation

 There are two reasons a user may want to specify a data flow summary:
-- for performance: the analysis of some functions can take a lot of time, even though the flows of data can be summarized very succintly.
+- for performance: the analysis of some functions can take a lot of time, even though the flows of data can be summarized very succinctly.
 This is the case for functions that have complex control flow and manipulate many data structures.
 It is also useful to summarize simple interfaces because this reduces the complexity of the call graph: a set of calls to every implementation of the interface is replaced by a single call to the summary for interface methods that are summarized by the user.
 - for soundness: the analysis does not support reflection and some uses of the unsafe package.
 If a function uses those packages, then it should be summarized by the user.
 The analysis will raise alarms whenever some unsupported feature of the language is encountered during the analysis.

 Dataflow specifications are json files that contain a list of specifications.
 Each specification is a structure that contains either an `"InterfaceId"` or an `"ObjectPath"`, along with a dictionary `"Methods"`.
 If an interface id is specified, then the dataflow specifications for each of the methods are interpreted as specifications for the interface methods, i.e. they specify every possible implementation of the interface.
 For example, consider the following dataflow specifications: